Faculty/Staff Wellness

 Mon Feb 13 – Fri Mar 24

-Prediabetes is more common than you may realize – one in three adults has prediabetes and 90% don’t know it.
-At Berkeley, an estimated 28% of faculty and staff have prediabetes and this is a 29% increase over a two-year time period.
+Prediabetes is more common than you may realize – one in three adults has prediabetes, and 90% don’t know it.
+At Berkeley, an estimated 28% of faculty and staff have prediabetes, and this is a 29% increase over a two-year time period.
 Prediabetes is more than just a warning sign of type 2 diabetes; long-term damage may already be starting.
-The good news is that prediabetes can be reversed and Be Well at Work – Wellness Program is offering this 6-week challenge with a weekly game plan to help you take small steps towards building healthier habits for nutrition and body movement.
-Participants will have a chance to win weekly prizes and a grand slam prize of Oakland A’s tickets and gift pack!
+The good news is that prediabetes can be reversed, and the Be Well at Work – Wellness Program is offering this 6-week challenge with a weekly game plan to help you take small steps towards building healthier habits for nutrition and body movement.
+Participants will have a chance to win weekly prizes, a grand slam prize of Oakland A’s tickets, and a gift pack!

 Energize to Be Well